lawalletio/umbrel-app-store/README.md

-## LaWalletUmbrel Community App Store
+## LaWallet Umbrel Community App Store

 This repository is a template to create an LaWallet Umbrel Community App Store.
 These additional app stores allow developers to distribute applications without submitting to the [Official Umbrel App Store](https://github.com/getumbrel/umbrel-apps).